osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 the first session will include lightning talks in the barcamp style;
 anyone can sign up beforehand and present on any topic for up to five minutes instead of the full hour.
-We will still have full-length barcamp talks available during that session, but lightning talks will be an option.
+We will still have full-length barcamp talks available in other rooms at that time.

 Who should present?
 ~~~~~~~~~~~~~~~~~~~